All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Baseline blood work should include IGF-1, fasting glucose, insulin, a complete metabolic panel, and a full hormone panel.
 This gives your provider a clear starting point.

 Follow-up labs are typically drawn 4 to 6 weeks into the protocol.
 Your provider will look at IGF-1 levels to confirm the peptides are working and ensure levels stay within a safe range.
-Excessively high IGF-1 levels are not the goal (optimization within the normal range is.
+Excessively high IGF-1 levels aren't the goal (improvement within the normal range is.

 Common side effects are generally mild.
 They may include injection site redness or irritation, mild headache (especially in the first few days), temporary flushing or warmth, and mild water retention.
 Most of these resolve within the first week as your body adjusts.